 News items about Community Engagement at SVSU, which can include service learning, internships, community-based research, community service, global collaboration and distinctive programs.
 For a complete list of News, please go to the Newsroom.
 To submit an item, please contact JJ Boehm, director of media and community relations, at ext.
 4055

-?The Saginaw Valley State University Wind Ensemble will perform a recital Wednesday, Nov.
-29 at 7:30 p.m. in the Rhea Miller Recital Hall.
+Saginaw Valley State University's Wind Ensemble will be performing its first concert of the 2018-19 season Thursday, Oct.
+4 at 7:30 p.m. in the Rhea Miller Recital Hall.

 Students on the Saginaw Valley State University forensics team have extraordinary enthusiasm for public speaking, and it showed during the latest Michigan Intercollegiate Speech League tournament, where SVSU claimed a first place finish.

 Saginaw Valley State University is hosting a lecture by a renowned psychiatrist and researcher who specializes in depression and bipolar illness.
 Nassir Ghaemi will present “Psychiatric Profiles in Leadership” for SVSU’s annual James E. O'Neill Memorial Lecture Thursday, Oct.
 18 at 7 p.m. in the Curtiss Hall Banquet Rooms.

 Saginaw Valley State University is hosting several events to educate individuals on how to respond in emergency situations by heightening awareness on how to respond when someone is in life-threatening danger.